- What help is there?

 SMS 0786 0053 465 for Deaf and hearing impaired residents only (Monday to Friday 9am - 5pm)

 The new Government scheme "Breathing Space" gives you temporary protection from most types of debt collection, while you work with a debt adviser to take action to get on top of your finances.
 You can be protected from creditors for 60 days, with most interest and penalty charges frozen and enforcement action halted.
 Certain types of payments including ongoing housing costs, utility bills and taxes will still need to be paid during this time.
 Find out more here Debt Respite Scheme (Breathing Space) guidance for creditors - GOV.UK (www.gov.uk)

 Financial support for those on low income if asked to self-isolate or looking after a child who needs to self-isolate

-If you're asked to self-isolate by NHS Test and Trace or you are looking after a child who needs to self-isolate and you're on a low income, unable to work from home and will lose income as a result, you may be entitled to a payment of £500 from your local authority under the Test and Trace Support Payment scheme.
-The scheme will run until 31 January 2021.
+If you're asked to self-isolate by NHS Test and Trace or you are looking after a child who needs to self-isolate and you're on a low income, unable to work from home and will lose income as a result, you may be entitled to a payment of £500 from your local district or borough council under the Test and Trace Support Payment scheme.
+The scheme will run until 31 March 2021.